0cjs/8bitdev/src/tmon/README.md

 If you've received this README as part of a binary distribution, you can find the current version of it and all tmon source code in the [`0cjs/8bitdev`] repo on GitHub.
-The README and CPU-independent files are be under `src/tmon/`, the source is under `src/CPU/` where _CPU_ is a CPU identifier (e.g., `i8080`), and the top-level source files for specific platforms are under `exe/` (e.g., `exe/cpm/tmon.i80`).
-The source includes a full set of unit tests (written in [pytest]) and manual testing can be done at a command-line CPU/system simulator.
+- The README and CPU-independent files are be under `src/tmon/`.
+- The platform-independent source for each CPU is under `src/CPU/` where _CPU_ is a CPU identifier such as `i8080`.
+- The top-level source files for specific platforms are under `exe/` (e.g., `exe/cpm/tmon.i80`).

+The source includes a full set of unit tests (written in [pytest]) and manual testing can be done at a command-line CPU/system simulator, or in various platform simulators.

 Usage